 Curating your social media is so important, and it probably deserves an entire blog series where we interview makers that are doing a great job with their own social media.
 If you’re just starting to get active with your business on Instagram/Twitter/Facebook, we would just recommend to keep things simple, use great photography (referencing of course #2 above), and stay engaged with followers.

 You want to give the jury access to your social media so they get a better sense of your style, personality, and following.
 If you’re just starting out, it’s okay to leave this part blank and lean completely on the information and photos you are submitting with the application.
 But if you have even a small following, it’s so good to include your social media information.
-Another easy tip: When you fill out your application, make sure to submit the full link.
+Another easy tip: When you fill out your application, it’s always best to submit the full link.
 For example, you could submit just your Instagram handle @mademarket, but www.instagram.com/mademarket is clickable and makes the process much easier for the jury.
-We always encourage our Made Market jury to take the extra step of checking applicants’ social media, but if it’s too cumbersome of a process, other markets may end up overlooking that aspect of your application
+We always encourage our Made Market jury to take the extra step of checking applicants’ social media, but if it’s too cumbersome of a process, it’s possible that some markets may end up overlooking that aspect of your application

 5. Don’t be afraid to ask for feedback.

 If a handmade market requires an application process, then it’s likely that not every application can be accepted.
 Unfortunately that means there will be some disappointed makers at the end of the jury process.
 Every maker has invested personally into what they do, and their desire is to share their work with others.
 We understand that, and it may be the only thing we don’t like about what we do.